reggiecheston/LRNR-FrontEnd/README.md

 > git clone https://github.com/reggiecheston/LRNR-FrontEnd.git

-- Open the directory in your prefered code editor
+- Open the directory in your preferred code editor

 #### In the root directory:

-- Install Dependencies:
+- Install dependencies:

 > npm install